solalem/solo-extension/README.md

 > NOTE: This is going to be automated in the future.
 Something similar to package managers: `solo i <unique_templlate_name> -v <optional_version>`

 ## 2. Configure Your Solution
-Build your solution config and save it as `config.json` under a folder called `design` in your working directory.
+Build your solution config and save it as `solo.config` under a folder called `models` in your working directory.
 ```json
 {
   "name": "Project X",